- This event has passed.

 The Orchestra’s music director, Jed Gaylin, will conduct.

-This year’s Two Rivers Chamber Orchestra Concerts are being supported by a grant from the WV Division of Culture and History and the National Endowment for the Arts, with approval from the WV Commission on the Arts.
+This season’s Two Rivers Chamber Orchestra concerts are once again being presented with generous financial assistance from the West Virginia Department of Arts, Culture and History and the National Endowment for the Arts, with approval from the West Virginia Commission on the Arts.

 Full information about the Friends, the Orchestra, and the concert season is available at www.friendswv.org.